Radiation Oncology at Dickstein Cancer Treatment Center

 The Radiation Oncology Department's leading-edge technology includes:

 - Varian RapidArcTM: A radiotherapy technology that is a new approach to image-guided, intensity-modulated radiation therapy (IGRT/IMRT) that delivers precise treatments in shorter times than conventional IMRT.
 WPHC is the first hospital in Westchester, and one of the first in the region, to acquire this newest method of radiation therapy.
-Read more on RapidArc
+For more detailed information on RapidArc, see this page.

 - Varian Trilogy and Varian 21EX Linacs: High-energy linear accelerators that deliver carefully focused X-rays to tumors.
 They are the highest powered energy accelerators in Westchester County.